 Stuart Webster –or J. S. W. as he signed pictures, or Beaver as he was known to us- was my Art Master for the whole time I was a pupil at Gresham’s, from the time I arrived in short trousers until I was nearly nineteen.
 No other teacher followed me throughout my school career.
-The Chaplain also remained it is true, but I think all the regular lessons in Divinty (as we called R.E.) ceased during the Sixth Form.
-P.E. certainly did, but Art increased in importance for me, as it was one of my ‘A’ level subjects.
-Also, where the other subjects of English and History required a lot of reading in my study, Art needed my presence in the Art Room.
+The Chaplain also remained it is true, but I think all the regular lessons in Divinty (as we called R.E.) ceased to be required during the Sixth Form.
+P.E. (physical education) certainly stopped after ‘O’ levels, but Art increased in importance for me, as it was one of my ‘A’ level subjects.
+Also, where my other ‘A’ level subjects of English and History required a lot of reading alone in my study, Art needed my presence in the Art Room.
 The result was that I got very well acquainted with Stuart Webster and became quite friendly with him.

 His great love was landscape painting in watercolour.
 He took his subjects very largely from the North Norfolk he knew and loved.
-He married late, when he was almost 60.
-It was after I had left school.
-He was the one teacher I remained in contact with; I remember afternoons spent with him at his marital home, a cottage in Hunworth.
+He married late in life, when he was almost 60.
+It was after I had left school, when he was the one teacher I remained in contact with; I remember afternoons spent with him at his marital home, a cottage in Hunworth.
 For instance here is a brief note from my diary of July 1st 1972 (five years after I had left school): … drove off to Sheringham where I wasted 2p on the machines – they both got stuck in the mechanism – so I did not get my fun.
 Then to Holt and looked round the town, then to Hunworth and had sherry with Mr Webster.
-He liked my pictures, and the Daf in which I took them [Stuart Webster and his wife] for a drive.
+He liked my pictures, and the Daf in which I took them [i.e. Stuart Webster and his wife] for a drive.
 Then to the OG party… After so many years of flat dwelling he was very taken with actually owning a lawn mower!
-It was called a Lawnderette.
+I remember him telling me it was called a Lawnderette1

 His leisure time was largely taken up in playing golf.
 His partner was Jimmy Dodd, my French teacher who lived in The Grove with his aged mother.
-Like Stuart Webster when I was a schoolboy, he was unmarried.
+When I was a schoolboy he, like Stuart Webster, was unmarried but unlike his friend he remained so.
 The nearest Golf Coure is the one at Sheringham, but there was also that at Cromer and the Links at West Runton.
 Stuart Webster was short and stout with a manner that could appear pompous, but was redeemed by abundant good humour.
-When I was a young prep school boy in shorts he would appear at Crossways and play the piano while reciting STANLEY HOLLOWAY’S Albert and the Lion; we loved it.
+When I was a young prep school boy in shorts he would appear at Crossways and play the piano while reciting STANLEY HOLLOWAY’S Albert and the Lion; we loved it enormously.